alparmat/FlowContrast/README.md

 -  use MATLAB or Octave to execute pipe.m which generates the domain and input files for the calculations.

--  Build FSLBM.cu with into an executable with your CUDA compiler
+-  Build FSLBM.cu into an executable with your CUDA compiler

 -  run the executable